RadShiadeh/Tekken8-FrameTrapped/readme.md

 Wrote some code to collect ranked replay data from "wavu wank" api: https://wank.wavu.wiki/api

-**There are over 10 million replay data, with over 300k players who have played at least one game of ranked**:
+**There are 13,481,323 replay data, with 344,144 players who have played at least one game of ranked**:
-- Replays are from October 22nd to November 28th 2024
+- Replays are from November 8th to December 8th 2024
 - Ranked matches only

 **Data is put into 3 categories**: